matiasilva/cued-device-programming/README.md

 # cued-device-programming

-My solutions to the Part 1B Device Programming Coursework set by the Cambridge University Engineering Department.
+My solutions to the Part 1B Device Programming coursework set by the Cambridge University Engineering Department.

 The microcontroller used was a NUCLEO-F746ZG with the mbedOS RTOS.